Dick Anthony Williams

 Richard Anthony Williams (August 9, 1934 – February 16, 2012) was an American actor.
-Williams is best known for his starring performances on Broadway in The Poison Tree, What the Wine-Sellers Buy and Black Picture Show.
+He was best known for his starring performances on Broadway in The Poison Tree, What the Wine-Sellers Buy and Black Picture Show.
 Williams also had notable roles in 1970s blaxploitation films such as The Mack and Slaughter's Big Rip-Off.

 Early life

 Born in Chicago, Illinois, Williams was raised in the Bronzeville neighborhood.
 During his early childhood, Williams spent several years in a local hospital due to having polio.
 For high school, Williams attended Hyde Park Academy High School.
 Williams later attended Herzl Junior College (now known as City Colleges of Chicago).

 Career

-Williams began his career during his late teens as a member of Williams Brothers Quartet, singing group founded in Chicago.
+Williams began his career during his late teens as a member of Williams Brothers Quartet, a singing group founded in Chicago.
 He later moved to Los Angeles and began his acting career.
 Some of Williams roles included Pretty Tony in The Mack (1973), the limo driver in Dog Day Afternoon (1975), Denzel Washington's father in Mo' Better Blues (1990) and Officer Allen in Edward Scissorhands (1990), and his other film credits include Uptight (1968), The Anderson Tapes (1971), Who Killed Mary What's 'Er Name?
-(1971), Five on the Black Hand Side (1973), Deadly Hero (1975), The Deep (1977), An Almost Perfect Affair (1979), The Jerk (1979), The Night the City Screamed (1980), The Star Chamber (1983) Gardens of Stone (1987), as Diamond's father in The Players Club (1998), and Roberto in Blood and Bone (2009).
+(1971), Five on the Black Hand Side (1973), Deadly Hero (1975), The Deep (1977), An Almost Perfect Affair (1979), The Jerk (1979), The Night the City Screamed (1980), The Star Chamber (1983), Gardens of Stone (1987), The Players Club (1998), and Blood and Bone (2009).

-In television, Williams guest starred in the Season 1 episode of Starsky & Hutch, "Kill Huggy Bear."
+On television, Williams guest starred in the Season 1 episode of Starsky & Hutch, "Kill Huggy Bear".
 He played the title character in the Phillip Hayes Dean drama Freeman, broadcast on PBS in October 1977.
 In the 1978 six-hour NBC docudrama King, about the life of Martin Luther King Jr., Williams played the role of Malcolm X. He guest starred on a number of TV shows including The Rockford Files, Cagney & Lacey, Lou Grant and Hart to Hart.
 Williams was a regular cast member on the post World War II–era ABC primetime soap opera Homefront (1991-1993), appearing in all 42 episodes as chauffeur Abe Davis.
 In 1996, he played the father of Larry's assistant Beverley in an episode of The Larry Sanders Show.
-Williams also starred in the documentary film The Meeting, about two African-American political leaders (Malcolm X and Martin Luther King Jr.) discussing the fate of black people in America.
-In 1971–1972, Williams appeared in Melvin Van Peebles' acclaimed off-Broadway musical "Ain't Supposed to Die a Natural Death."
-One of Williams' co-stars in the production was actress Gloria Edwards who would later become his wife.
+Williams also starred in the documentary film The Meeting, about Malcolm X and Martin Luther King Jr. discussing the fate of black people in America.
+In 1971–1972, Williams appeared in Melvin Van Peebles' acclaimed off-Broadway musical Ain't Supposed to Die a Natural Death.
+One of Williams' co-stars in the production was actress Gloria Edwards, who would later become his wife.